These financial support options are available for every student.

 Scholarships may be available to assist you with payment of your tuition, fees, or books.

-- Career Connections: Attend Career Connection events to position yourself for future career success.
+- Career Center: Attend Career Center events to position yourself for future career success.

-- Hire a Hawk: Search for jobs and internships.
+- Handshake: Search for jobs and internships.
 Assistance is available every Thursday from 10:00 am through 2:00 pm in Advisement and Career Connections, located in CCB 1000.

 - Federal Work Study: Find federally subsidized part-time positions working with Heartland.
 To be eligible, you must: